Kasu Irukkanum: Production

 The film producer G. Ramachandran, who has previously produced Manu Needhi (2000) and Sound Party (2004), introduced his son Vishwa as the film's hero.
 There are three pairs in the film Vishwa, Kadhal Sukumar, and Arul as heroes and Payal, Nanditha Jennifer, and Laksha as heroines.
 K. Bhagyaraj signed on to play an important role.
 J. Livingston, Muthukaalai, Singamuthu and Vadivelu David were chosen to act in supporting roles.

 Soundtrack

 The film score and the soundtrack were composed by film composers Kavin Saradha and Raj Shankar.
 The soundtrack, released in 2007, features 6 tracks with lyrics written by G. R. and Asura.

 Reception

-A critic said that Kasu Irukkanum is just another film.
-Another critic wrote, "Debutant Vishwa (his home production) makes an effort at playing a role with dark shades" and labelled the film as "poor".
+A critic said that "The story is an attempt to strike a different chord from the routine fare, both by way of plotting and characterisation.
+But the inexperience of the makers comes in the way of building up on the knot that had potential" and also noted, "Debutant Vishwa (his home production) makes an effort at playing a role with dark shades" and labelled the film as "poor".
+Lajjavathi of Kalki wrote there are many things that test the patience of the fans like the complicated screenplay without a clear flow pattern and lifeless dialogues.